White blood cell: Etymology

-Types of white blood cells
+Types

 Overview

 All white blood cells are nucleated, which distinguishes them from the anucleated red blood cells and platelets.
 Types of leukocytes can be classified in standard ways.
 Two pairs of broadest categories classify them either by structure (granulocytes or agranulocytes) or by cell lineage (myeloid cells or lymphoid cells).
 These broadest categories can be further divided into the five main types: neutrophils, eosinophils, basophils, lymphocytes, and monocytes.
+A good way to remember the relative proportions of WBCs is "Never Let Monkeys Eat Bananas".
 These types are distinguished by their physical and functional characteristics.
 Monocytes and neutrophils are phagocytic.
 Further subtypes can be classified.

 Granulocytes are distinguished from agranulocytes by their nucleus shape (lobed versus round, that is, polymorphonuclear versus mononuclear) and by their cytoplasm granules (present or absent, or more precisely, visible on light microscopy or not thus visible).
 The other dichotomy is by lineage: Myeloid cells (neutrophils, monocytes, eosinophils and basophils) are distinguished from lymphoid cells (lymphocytes) by hematopoietic lineage (cellular differentiation lineage).
 Lymphocytes can be further classified as T cells, B cells, and natural killer cells.

 Neutrophil

-Neutrophils are the most abundant white blood cell, constituting 60-70% of the circulating leukocytes.
+Neutrophils are the most abundant white blood cell, constituting 60–70% of the circulating leukocytes.
 They defend against bacterial or fungal infection.
 They are usually first responders to microbial infection; their activity and death in large numbers form pus.
 They are commonly referred to as polymorphonuclear (PMN) leukocytes, although, in the technical sense, PMN refers to all granulocytes.
 They have a multi-lobed nucleus, which consists of three to five lobes connected by slender strands.
 This gives the neutrophils the appearance of having multiple nuclei, hence the name polymorphonuclear leukocyte.
 The cytoplasm may look transparent because of fine granules that are pale lilac when stained.
 Neutrophils are active in phagocytosing bacteria and are present in large amount in the pus of wounds.
 These cells are not able to renew their lysosomes (used in digesting microbes) and die after having phagocytosed a few pathogens.
 Neutrophils are the most common cell type seen in the early stages of acute inflammation.
 The average lifespan of inactivated human neutrophils in the circulation has been reported by different approaches to be between 5 and 135 hours.